IgorAnton/Custom-Assembler-Emulator/README.md

 # Memory Layout

 Instructions are stored Into RAM begining from 0x1000 (PC).
 All instructions are aligned to 4 bytes.
-Every Instruction has Side Effect of incrementing PC by 4.<br />
+Every Instruction has Side Effect of incrementing PC by 4.
+Memory can only be accessed via Load (LD) and Store (ST) instructions.<br />
 RAM is divided into several regions.<br />
 First region is System Stack.
 System Stack is only used when Jumping to Subroutines (JSR instruction - See Branch and Jump Instructions).
 This allows nested and recursive subroutine cals, because PC and NZCV registers are stored onto this stack.<br />
+Second region is User Stack.
+User Stack can be accesd via PUSH and POP instrcutions, hence it's User Stack because user can alter Stack.<br />
+Both Stacks grow towards higher addresses. <br />
+Third region is the rest of the RAM.
+It is multifuncional region.<br />
+There is also ROM.<br />

 # Arithmetic Instructions